May 2026 CEO Blog

 May ’26 CEO Blog

-May is Mental Health Awareness Month, a reminder that caring for one another is not always found in grand gestures, but often in the simple act of showing up.
+May is Mental Health Awareness Month; a reminder that caring for one another is not always found in grand gestures, but often in the simple act of showing up.

 Checking in on a neighbor.
 Calling a friend.
 Offering a few moments of support.
 Creating spaces where people feel seen and valued.
-These moments of connection matter deeply, and especially so during a time when so many individuals and families continue to navigate stress, loneliness, and uncertainty in their daily lives.
+These moments of connection matter deeply, and especially so during a time when many individuals and families continue to navigate stress, loneliness, and uncertainty in their daily lives.

-That spirit of connection was also reflected in the Youth Fund’s annual Youth Can Thrive Summit, which focused on mental health support and the importance of creating environments where young people feel heard, supported, and equipped to thrive.
-By centering youth voices and community care, the summit reminds us all that mental wellness is not separate from our work.
-Instead, it is woven into the future we are building together.
+That same spirit of connection was reflected in the Youth Fund’s annual ‘Youth Can Thrive Summit,’ which focused on mental health support and the importance of creating environments where young people feel heard, supported, and equipped to thrive.
+By centering youth voices and community care, the summit reminds us that mental wellness is not for one specific group of people and should rather be listened to and discussed by all.

 Programs like Office on Aging, the National Alliance on Mental Illness, Riveon’s ongoing community initiatives, and El Centro’s senior gathering hours demonstrate how important it is to create intentional spaces where people can gather, share experiences, and feel connected here in our home county.